bitsblocks/islandcoin-whitepaper/README.md

 ---

-# IslandCoin White Paper - How to Run a Blockchain on a Deserted Island with Pen and Paper (Manuscripts Book Edition)
+# IslandCoin White Paper - A Pen and Paper Cash System - How to Run a Blockchain on a Deserted Island (Manuscripts Book Edition)

 by Tal Kol